WaSQL/php/README.md

 			->../wasql/dirsetup.sh
 		- create a blank database called wasql_sample (to match the dbname in config.xml)
 - **Ready to try**
 	- Using a browser open your website.
-If all went well it will take a second to load and you will see the sample website.
+If all went well you will see the sample website wizard.
+Select the one you want and click on the Install button.
 	- using a browser open your website with /a at the end of the url.
 This should take you the the wasql admin interface.
 Enter admin/admin as the default user/pass.